Julien-Commes/Advent_of_Code_2024/README.md

     Output B % 8
 ```

-At first I had elaborated a method to go from the value of the output and find the possible values of A creating this output, but it turns out that just trying every possible A of the current iteration and comparing the produced result with the expected output value is "fast enough" (less than a second on my computer).
+At first I had elaborated a method to go from the value of the output and find the possible values of A creating this output, but it turns out that just trying every possible A of the current iteration and comparing the produced result with the expected output value is "fast enough" (around .005 second on my computer).

 The approach was as following: